UNIVERSE-HPC/course-material/high_performance_computing/parallel_computers/04_practical.md

 ::::

 ::::challenge{id=parallel_comp_pr.3 title="Submitting an OpenMP job"}

+**To be able to run the job submission examples in this segment, you'll need to have access to a Slurm job scheduler for example on an HPC infrastructure such as ARCHER2 or DiRAC.**

 Write a job submission script that runs this OpenMP code.

 You'll need to specify the number of CPU cores to use using the `--cpus-per-task` `#SBATCH` parameter.